Q: Have you always wanted to be a writer?

 Q: So are you a full-time writer now?

 A: No. My primary income is non-literary in origins, same as it is for many published writers, indie or not.
 While it’s always the dream in the back of any writer’s mind, expecting it is unfair to ourselves and our potential readers.
 No one owes it to us to buy our books, no matter how much time and effort and emotion we pour into them.
 Whether or not we get to live off our art is not entirely up to us, and so it’s wise to make, not a back-up plan in case you fail, but a day-job plan to support yourself while you succeed.

 Q: I’ve heard that if I want to be a writer, I have to write every single day, and if I don’t, then I might as well give up because I’m a hack who clearly doesn’t want to succeed if I value anything above putting words on a page every single day.
 Is that true?

 A: Um, no. That’s bullshit.
 Sort of.
 Listen, there’s nothing wrong with typing up a bunch of words every day if that’s what works, but this advice (usually given as a commandment) is misleading because it makes it sound like writing is nothing more than sitting in a chair and typing until a story appears.
 Everyone is different, but for me that part isn’t writing, that’s recording.
 Writing is what I do in my head while I’m driving around or taking a shower or going for a walk.
-Nothing would ever get written if I just sat in my chair with the fingers on the keys and waited for words to come out.
+Nothing would ever get written if I just sat in my chair with my fingers on the keys and waited for words to come out.
 Writing is daydreaming, it’s staring at a cloud and asking how your characters would respond to this thing versus that thing, it’s drawing a crude map of a town to figure out scene blocking, it’s Googling what year a song or movie was released, it’s throwing a thousand ingredients into a cauldron and hoping for an explosion.
 (That last one was a metaphor.
 Please don’t really do that.)